 "So is the providence of the goddess.
 I know.
 I'm just hungry and divine pancakes sound really tasty."

-"They weren't very good," Tara rushed to assure her.
+"They weren't very good."
+Tara smiled sheepishly.

 "Liar," Willow smiled at her.
 "But thanks."